gstdl/Amazon-IPhone-XR-Product-Review-Topic-Modeling/README.md

 Keep in mind that this is an unfinished project.
 It contains code only.
 Please expect the following updates to this repository:

 1. Documentation
-2. Topic Modeling using other methods
+2. Topic Modeling using other methods (Low priority)
 3. A deployed web app in Heroku

 You can check this [Kanban Board](https://github.com/users/gstdl/projects/1) for more details.